“Made in Wiltshire – local renewable energy made from locally-sourced fuel, powering

 The planning decision is available to view here.

-Northacre Renewable Energy Limited is a company formed by The Hills Group working with technology provider Chinook Sciences to build a renewable energy centre to generate power in the form of electricity and heat to supply local businesses and the National Grid.
+Northacre Renewable Energy Limited is a company formed by The Hills Group working partners to build a renewable energy centre to generate power in the form of electricity and heat to supply local businesses and the National Grid.

 The proposed site for Northacre Renewable Energy is on Stephenson Road, Northacre Industrial Park, Westbury, Wiltshire, on the open land between Hills’ existing Northacre Resource Recovery Centre (Northacre RRC) and Arla Foods Westbury Dairies.
 Access to the site will be from Stephenson Road, which links via the B3097 to the A350.